Tylecodon kritzingeri E.J.van Jaarsweld

-Hardiness: Like all Tylecodons, this succulent is extremely tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
+Hardiness: Like all Tylecodons, this succulent is highly tolerant when it comes to high temperatures and also tolerant of cold, frost-free conditions during the winter.
 T. kritzingeri can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: As a winter grower, T. kritzingeri requires careful watering during winter and spring.
 Get the soil wet, and then wait until it is dry before watering again.
 In summer, reduce watering to once per month.

 Fertilizing: Use liquid fertilizer for cacti and other succulents during winter.

 Repotting: You do not need to repot this plant often.
 You can do it when you see that the container becomes too small or shallow.

 Propagation: T. kritzingeri can be cultivated either by seed or by cuttings.
 Sow the seeds in fall and winter.
 The best time for taking cuttings is the fall.

 Learn more at How to Grow and Care for Tylecodon.